Neil Zaza

 Neil Zaza is an American guitarist known for his instrumental rock compositions as well as his adaptation of classical works by Bach and Mozart into his own blend of neo-classical, melodic, guitar instrumentals.

 Biography

-Neil Zaza was born in Akron, Ohio and began playing the guitar at the age of 10.
+Neil Zaza, who is of Italian American heritage, was born in Akron, Ohio and began playing the guitar at the age of 10.
 He went on to study classical guitar at the University of Akron under Stephen Aron.
 Before beginning a solo career, Neil Zaza formed the rock band ZAZA in 1987.
 The band toured the U.S. and released an album called Party With The Big Boys in 1991.
 After his second solo album, Zaza was as a guest soloist with The Hartford Symphony Orchestra, performing “1492” and a guitar interpretation of “West Side Story”.

 His CDs often include guest appearances by veteran musicians including: